check-spelling-sandbox/cilium/Documentation/network/kubernetes/local-redirect-policy.rst

 <https://kubernetes.io/docs/reference/access-authn-authz/rbac/>`_.

 When policies are applied, matched pod traffic is redirected.
-If desired, RBAC configurations can be used such that application developers can not escape the redirection.
+If desired, RBAC configurations can be used such that application developers cannot escape the redirection.

 Prerequisites